Helping children become responsible

 Helping children become responsible offers benefits to both children and their parents.

-Children benefit from being taught responsibility by:
+Children benefit by:

 - Developing a sense of belonging to the family — they feel they are "needed."